corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Also, you don't have to use exactly the tools we recommend.
 If you are proficient with another IDE, go ahead and use that instead.

-But this is intended a step-by-step guide, so please let us know in the comments if we've glossed over anything and we'll add some more detail.
+But this is intended to be a step-by-step guide.
+Please let us know in the comments if we've glossed over anything, and we'll add some more detail or explanatory notes.

 > ### A note for non-C# developers
 > If you aren't a C# dotnet developer...
 I guess you're used to translating from C# examples to F# or VB.
 Sorry, this is another one of those articles.
 >
-> However, It's also true that the code generator emits C# code, which you can compile into a dotnet library for use with your preferred language.
+> While it's also true that the code generator emits C# code, you can compile it into a dotnet library for use with your preferred language.
 The actual generation is templated and extensible, so if you were tempted, you could emit code in the language of your choice.
 The translation would not be trivial, but *PRs are Love*.
 >
 > F# would be particularly well suited to an idiomatic implementation!